chesihang75-netizen/mqtt-kafka-cep/frontend/README.md

 - Built-in simulator that produces realistic alerts and sensor readings when a live bridge to Kafka is not available.
 The simulator automatically applies the 15 rules requested in the specification, including the dimming behaviour for rule **R05** and temperature adjustments for rules **R11–R12**.
+- Optional Kafka bridge server that streams `iot.alerts` and `iot.input` topics to the browser over Server-Sent Events (SSE).
+The UI automatically falls back to the simulator when the bridge is offline.

 ## Getting started